Musicians

 3. Kamasi Washington

 Jazz has been connecting with a younger audience in recent years, and many consider Kamasi Washington one of the best modern jazz artists responsible.
+Drawing inspiration from John Coltrane, Washington has managed to blend classic jazz elements with contemporary styles.
 In 2015, he released The Epic, an inspirational triple-set with solid jazz roots and hip-hop influences.
 He even appeared on To Pimp A Butterfly, an innovative album by Kendrick Lamar.

 4. Esperanza Spalding

 With a voice reminiscent of a young Joni Mitchell, Esperanza Spalding isn’t just a talented jazz musician but an innovator.
+Celebrated for her ability to sing jazz, she has made significant contributions to contemporary jazz.
 Her compositions genuinely take the listener on an unexpected jazz music journey by weaving jazz, Latin, rock, and funk sounds together into an avant-garde jazz fusion experience unlike any other musician.

 Makaya McCraven